 Fairvalley High (Continuation School)

-- Fairvalley High (Continuation School)'s student population of 142 students has declined by 30% over five school years.
+- Fairvalley High (Continuation School)'s student population of 159 students has stayed relatively flat over five school years.

-- The teacher population of 10 teachers has declined by 9% over five school years.
+- The teacher population of 11 teachers has grown by 10% over five school years.

 |School Type||Alternative school|

 |Total Classroom Teachers||11 teachers|

 - Fairvalley High (Continuation School)'s student:teacher ratio of 14:1 has decreased from 16:1 over five school years.

 |Definition of Terms 2016-2017 School Year Data||This School||State Level (CA)|